techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Protocols.md

 ## Key Terms

-TCP/IP model- The Transmission Control Protocol/Internet Protocol has 4 layers.
+*TCP/IP model*- The Transmission Control Protocol/Internet Protocol has 4 layers.
 It is widely used to reliably deliver data from host to client.

-TCP - In laymens terms, it works as follows: The data is broken into smaller 'packets' by TCP.
+In laymens terms, it works as follows: The data is broken into smaller 'packets' by TCP.

 Each packet is numbered to ensure that they arrive in good order.

 A 'checksum' is added to each packet to ensure that they are not altered en route.

 Lastly, each packet is given it's origin and destination addresses so it can be appropriately routed.

 The destination addressed are where IP addresses come in, as each device on the internet has a unique IP address.

 Once the packets arrive, they are re-assembled for viewing by TCP.

-UDP

-SSH

-HTTP
+*UDP* - User Datagram Protocol is used where a low latency is essential, like for gaming or VOIP, live streaming etc.  Also known as the 'send and forget' protocol, it send data fast because it doesn't establish a connection first, like the 3 way handshake of ITP/IP.

+*SSH* - Secure Shell is a security protocol commonly used for connecting to remote servers.
+It is in the 7th layer (Applications) of the OSI model and is used to connect two systems over networks that may not be secure.
+It runs at TCP/IP port 22.

+*HTTP* - Hyper Text Transfer Protocol is used to transfer data between a web server and a client.
+The data is sent in plain text and is not secure.
+It operates in the Application (Layer 7) of the OSI model.

-OSI - Open Systems Interconnection model
+*OSI* - Open Systems Interconnection model

-Wireshark - This is a network packet analyser.
+*Wireshark* - This is a network packet analyser.
 It can be used to analyse what is happening inside a network.
 It is free and open source and claims to be one of the best packet anaylysers on the market.

 ## Resources